emaduzzaman/emaduzzaman/full-projects/dns_web-applicaiton_mail_server_openstack-environment/project_documentation.md

 ## IMPORTANT NOTICE - TESTING ENVIRONMENT ONLY

-**This documentation describes a test/lab environment setup and is NOT suitable for production use.**
+**This documentation describes a test environment setup and is NOT suitable for production use.**

 This infrastructure was built purely for **testing purposes** in a controlled lab environment.

 ### For Production Deployment

-If you plan to use this setup in a production environment, you **MUST** refer to the comprehensive security hardening guide:
+If anyone plan to use this setup in a production environment, **MUST** refer to the comprehensive security hardening guide:

 [production-security-hardening-guide.md](production-security-hardening-guide.md)